 1. Soundproof the Windows

 Windows are one of the most common culprits for leaking outside noise and they’re also one of the most difficult to soundproof.
 After all, part of the appeal of windows is that they open to let air in and out.
 How do you soundproof a window without compromising its function?

 One way is to seal any cracks with acoustical sound sealant.
 Similarly, apply acoustic tape to prevent noise from squeezing through the seams.
 For any sound that makes it through your seal, hang thick curtains to absorb most of the frequencies.

 Walls are another common entryway for outside noise.
 To thoroughly address the problem, consider soundproofing tactics for your home’s interior and exterior walls alike.

-Moving inside now, you can line your walls with acoustic foam panels to soak up any noise that gets through.
-Another clever trick is to insulate your walls with soundproofing insulation.
+Moving inside now, you can insulate your walls with soundproofing insulation.
 This way, you’ll have a thicker, more absorptive barrier between your home and the noise sources outside.

 Like windows, doors present a worthy soundproofing challenge.
 Even the most careful installations leave small cracks at the bottom or along the sides of a door.
 Your weatherstripping should keep most air and noise out, but some doors need extra help.
 If you notice light peeking through along the sides or bottom of your door, install door seals or sweeps to fill the gaps.

-Vents, Ducts and Crawls
+4. Soundproof the Vents, Ducts and Crawlspace